kenn/active_flag/README.md

 * **Single column to group multiple boolean values.** You don't need to have many separate columns.
 You don't even need a migration when you add a new flag item to the list.
 * **Fast bitwise operations.** `WHERE languages & 3 > 0` is faster than `WHERE (english = true) OR (spanish = true) OR ...`

+If you want a simple enum column, take a look at [EnumAccessor](https://github.com/kenn/enum_accessor).

 ## Usage

 ```ruby